aturner22/unet_abc/README.md

-# ABC-RFP: Approximate Bayesian Computation with Rejection-based Forward Proposals
+# Score-ABC-RFP: Approximate Bayesian Computation with Proper Scoring Rules

-This repository implements a high-dimensional Approximate Bayesian Computation framework using Gibbs sampling with rejection-based forward proposals (ABC-RFP) for spatiotemporal model calibration.
-The methodology is non-parametric and ensemble-based, evaluating discrepancy between generated and reference atmospheric states via proper scoring rules (CRPS, Energy Score).
+This repository implements a high-dimensional Approximate Bayesian Computation framework using Gibbs sampling with rejection-based forward proposals (ABC-RFP) using proper scoring rules for spatiotemporal model calibration.

 Adapted from [Continuous Ensemble Weather Forecasting with Diffusion Models](https://arxiv.org/abs/2410.05431).
 We thank Martin Andrae for providing a pretrained U-Net used in this repository.